dimit999/rsschool-cv-old/cv.md

       * [html+css](https://www.udemy.com/course/html-css-from-zero/learn/lecture/15785012?start=0)

 7. English:
     > For now, I live and work in Abu Dhabi (2 years).
-I have good practice in communication (Upper-intermediate).
+I have a good practice in communication (Upper-intermediate).
 I know that I have mistakes in my grammar, I will tune it when I will work only with JS, because for now I don't have time :) Need to work on a job, need to learn JS.